dspace-group/veos-cosim-client/doc/api-reference/macros/macros.md

 ## Description

-Describes all available macros and contstants.
+Describes all available macros and constants.

 ## List of Macros and Constants